 Legal technology is constantly changing, improving, growing, and increasing in importance.
 Now is an ideal time to reflect upon past advances and start setting goals for the future.
 Recently, there have been major advancements in the importance of e-discovery.
 Law and paralegal students alike need to find opportunities to increase their knowledge

-By Phu Nguyen In most law school seminars, the instruction of legal writing usually gets broken down into technical details.
+In most law school seminars, the instruction of legal writing usually gets broken down into technical details.
 However, legal writing—just like every other form of writing—is more art than science.
 You must learn how to tell a story, appeal to an audience, and—after you’ve gotten the mechanics of analysis down—trust your instincts.
-Over almost a
+Over almost a decade of

 You know the feeling.
 You take an exam and walk away feeling fairly confident.
 Then when you get your grade, your first thought is confusion, perhaps even denial: “This can’t be right!”
 That series of events likely happens hundreds of times each year at law schools across the country.
 With the